 In 1947, Soviet security services identified the United States as the ‘main enemy,’ replacing Great Britain.
 Sons and daughters grew of age with stories, fears and hopes, fragmented in telling and memory.

 The Cold War was joined.
 The sons would fight.
-The Long War series is about sons and daughters; Russ Belisle and M.J.
+The Long War series is about sons and daughters; Richard Belisle and M.J.
 Charbonneau, Danton Larionov and Ekaterina Soroka, children of their nations’ greatest generation, born half-worlds apart, come of age each in their small-town Eden, bathed in stories, tales and memory.
 Each is cast out to stalk one other on the front lines in the war for control of the imagination.
 They cross paths and cross swords, trust and double-cross, become fast friends and bitter enemies, remain faithful and deceitful, striving to be moral in an immoral world.

 The Executioner’s Son is the third volume in Townsend’s five-book series, The Long War, set against the background of ruse and stratagem between the Soviet Union and the United States.
 The novel opens in 1953 in Suzdal, Russia’s medieval religious center and ancient capital, now a GULAG.
 Its former monasteries, nunneries, and fortresses are NKVD prisons.
 Screams punctuate the night.
 The spring thaw, the Rasputitsa, extrudes the murdered from the earth.